RedditSota/state-of-the-art-result-for-machine-learning-problems/README.md

 You can also submit this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeMnkZ24YqiNkQEER_ihckenijBP7GpQpv8ZrkBnY7ythCItw/viewform?usp=sf_link) if you are new to Github.

 This is an attempt to make  one stop for all types of machine learning problems state of the art result.
+I can not do this alone.
+I need help from everyone.
+Please submit the Google form/raise an issue if you find SOTA result for a dataset.

 This summary is categorized into: